Best Employee Engagement Software - November 2019

 We wrote a bit about cross functional buying committees.
 They really are really important in our opinion when buying this type of software.

 A cross functional buying committee is a group of 5-10 people who care about a given topic, in this case culture/retention.
-They brainstorm, and then figure out the best way to tackle the issue is to execute some sort of initiative, in this case buy performance management software.
-Realistically, there are 1-2 leaders in the group who do all the work of executing the initiative.
+They brainstorm, and then figure out the best way to tackle the issue is to execute some sort of initiative, in this case buy employee engagement software.
+Then, there are usually 1-2 leaders in the group who do all the work of executing the initiative.
+They usually have KPIs related to the results of the initiative - and of course in this case will be the people who are in charge of talent management.

 Employee engagement software allows companies to have a better understanding of the health of their organization.
 These solutions given People and HR teams more insights into what is working, and what needs to be fixed.